Pan-Seared Pork Chops with Maple Gravy & Apple Bacon HashPORK

 - Add potato, onion, garlic, and apple and cook until lightly browned, about 10 minutes.
 Remove from heat and stir in the maple seasoning and cinnamon, if using.
 Season with salt and pepper.
 Keep warm.

-- Heat remaining bacon fat in a large skillet over medium heat.
-Season pork chops with salt and pepper.
+- Pork Chops: Heat remaining bacon fat in a large skillet over medium heat.
+Season pork chops with 1/2 tsp salt and 1/2 tsp pepper.
 Add to skillet and cover.
 Cook, turning occasionally, until golden brown and an instant-read thermometer inserted through the center of the chop reads 145 degrees F, about 15 minutes.
 Transfer the chops to a plate and tent with foil to keep warm.

-- Crumble the bacon into the hash.
+- Serve: Crumble the bacon into the hash.
 Serve chops hot with the hash and sauce.